denoland/docs/runtime/fundamentals/modules.md

 ## Adding dependencies with deno add

-The installation process is made easier with the `deno add` subcommand.
+The installation process is made easy with the `deno add` subcommand.
 It will automatically add the latest version of the package you requested to the `imports` section in `deno.json`.